 Summary conviction penalty: Imprisonment for 2 years and a fine of $24 000.

-[Section 27 amended by No. 30 of 2006 s.
+[Section 27 amended: No. 30 of 2006 s.
 14.]

 28. Preventing witness from attending

 A person who wilfully prevents or wilfully endeavours to prevent a person who has been summoned to attend as a witness before any Commission from attending as a witness or from producing anything in evidence pursuant to the summons to attend is guilty of a crime.